The difference between anonymizing and pseudonymizing personal data

 What is the difference between data anonymization and pseudonymization?

-The major difference between anonymization and pseudonymization is that pseudonymized data can be made insightful again and thereby lead to a person.
+The big difference between anonymization and pseudonymization is that pseudonymized data can be made visible again and can therefore lead to a person.
 Anonymization is irreversible.

-With pseudonymization, anonymized data can be made insightful again with the right key.
-With the right key, it is then also possible to trace back to a natural person.
-With anonymization, it is not possible to retrieve the original data.
+With pseudonymization, anonymized data can be made visible again with the right key.
+With the right key, it is then also possible to trace it back to a natural person.
+With anonymization, it is no longer possible to retrieve the original data.
 The encryption of this data is irreversible.

 In addition, pseudonymized data is still personal data for the GDPR and the GDPR rules still apply.
 Anonymized data is no longer personal data for the GDPR, so no GDPR rules apply.

-Is your organization about to review its strategy with respect to processing personal data?
-If so, please contact us without obligation.
-We would be happy to help you pseudonymize or anonymize sensitive data in your database or documents.
+Is your organization about to review its strategy regarding the processing of personal data?
+Please contact us without obligation.
+We are happy to help you with the pseudonymization or anonymization of sensitive data in your database or documents.

 Our solutions